 More: Route 66 ran along what now is Illinois 4 from 1926 to 1930, and Legends of America, a web site that covers the history of Route 66 (among other things), has an informative entry on the origin and coal mine history of Thayer.

 Other: Bryan Bolton, who grew up on a farm between Thayer and Virden, partnered with some of the most vicious criminals of the 1920s and ’30s.
-Not only was Bolton part of the St. Valentine’s Day massacre plot, he also worked with the Barker-Karpis robbery/kidnapping gang.
+Not only was Bolton a suspect in the St. Valentine’s Day massacre in Chicago, he also worked with the Barker-Karpis robbery/kidnapping gang.
 Read more about him here.

 Today: Thayer is along Illinois 4 about four miles south of Auburn.
 The 2010 population was 694.